stm/imagefluency/README.md

 ## Installation

-To download the lastest version from Github use the `install_github` function of the `devtools` package.
+To download the latest version from Github use the `install_github` function of the `devtools` package.
 ```r
 # install devtools if necessary
 if (!require("devtools")) install.packages("devtools")